Spencer Proudfoot Shotter: Personal life

-He married Isabelle Eagle Davis, daughter of George Davis, in 1881.
+Shotter married Isabelle Eagle Davis, daughter of George Davis, in 1881.
 She died a year later, shortly after the birth of daughter Isabel, the couple's only child.

-Shotter remarried, to Elizabeth Wallace Owens (whose grandfather, George Welshman Owens, owned Savannah's Owens–Thomas House), and had four more children: daughters Elizabeth (1886), Eleanor (1888) and Mary (1891), and son Spencer Owens (1892).
+He remarried, to Elizabeth Wallace Owens (whose grandfather, George Welshman Owens, owned Savannah's Owens–Thomas House), and had four more children: daughters Elizabeth (1886), Eleanor (1888) and Mary (1891), and son Spencer Owens (1892).